colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-9.md

 }
 ```

-It checks if the location where a player clicked was actually where within the bounds of the button.
+It checks if the location where a player has clicked was actually within the bounds of the button.

 There's one more thing to add to the `PlayAgainButton` class now.
 It's the `hide()` method: